Yiling-Huo/yiling-huo.github.io/_posts/2023-03-10-extract-tone.md

 Gather your `.wav` files and your `.Textgrid` files in the same folder.
 The `.Textgrid` files should have the same name as the `.wav` files.
 The `.Textgrid` files should contain at least one interval tier, based on which pitch contour information should be extracted.

-For example, I am extracting the pitch contour of each syllable in my Chinese sentences, for further lexical tone analyses.
+For example, I am extracting the pitch contour of each syllable in a Chinese phrase, for further lexical tone analyses.
 My `.Textgrid` should contain one interval tier, where each syllable should be a named interval.

 ![praat1](/images/tutorial_pitch/praat1.png)